ChrisLMerrill/PageObjectsBuilder/README.md

 # Page Objects Builder

 Assists construction of Page Objects for automated testing (e.g. with Selenium).
-The plugin targets the Firefox, Chrome and Edge browsers.
+The plugin targets the Firefox, Chrome and Edge browsers (and Opera, in theory, but not tested).

 # Development